South Carolina Amtrak Train Crash

 How it Happened

-South Carolina Governor Henry McMaster said that the freight train was on a loading side track, which is where it was supposed to be.
+South Carolina Governor Henry McMaster said that the freight train was on a loading sidetrack, which is where it was supposed to be.
 He also disclosed that the Amtrak was on the wrong side.
-Amtrak has stated that the lead engine and a few passenger cars derailed and that the crash occurred near a rail yard approximately 10 miles south of Columbia.
+Amtrak train has stated that the lead engine and a few passenger cars derailed and that the crash occurred near a rail yard.

 South Carolina Train Accident Lawyers

 At Crumley Roberts, our team is fully aware of the potential causes of these crashes and how they can occur.
-Our South Carolina train accident attorneys strive to represent victims injured by negligence in seeking the financial compensation they deserve after being injured in an accident resulting from negligence.
+Our South Carolina train accident attorneys strive to represent victims in seeking the financial compensation they deserve after being injured in an accident resulting from negligence.